This is a guest post by Angela Auldridge, who is a mom and an advocate for her son who has the SCN2a gene mutation.

 I felt uneasy about the implications of her statement, but I was eager to understand.

-And the remarkable thing is the administrator, Leah Schust, who reached out to me, lives 20 minutes away!
+And the remarkable thing is the administrator, Leah Schust, lives 20 minutes away!

 What are the odds that out of the 200 documented cases in the world, I found another family right in our backyard?